StanfordHCI/termite/README.md

 Termite
 -------

-Termite is a visualization tool for inspecting the output of statistical topic models based on the techniques described in the following publication:
+Termite is a visualization tool for inspecting the output of statistical topic models based on the techniques described in the following publication.
+For more details about this repository, see the file "README.old".

   **Termite: Visualization Techniques for Assessing Textual Topic Models**
   Jason Chuang, Christopher D. Manning, Jeffrey Heer
   Computer Science Dept, Stanford University
   http://vis.stanford.edu/papers/termite

-For more details about this repository, see the file "README.old".